New York Public Service Commission: Local community response and participation

 The local community response to proposed electric facilities siting depends largely upon the notification process to local land owners.
 The Article VII and Article 10 regulations call for fairly wide notification.
 The Article 10 process, notably, invites local community members to serve as Siting Board members.
 Many of the comments posted by local community members reflect NIMBY positions or appeals to a perceived health threat from low-frequency electric and magnetic fields.
 As of 2018, a large number of proposed wind turbine facilities located in Western and Upstate New York are being processed under the Article 10 regulations, and the impacts of astroturfing and the rate at which the commission staff can process the amount of these projects has yet to be determined.

 Service disruptions

-The commission is empowered with various tools to monitor and investigate utility service disruptions.
+The commission uses various tools to monitor and investigate utility service disruptions.
 Their response to events that cause or have the potential to cause service disruptions has historically depended upon media coverage, administrative agendas, the number of customers impacted, and the severity to which customers are impacted.
 Prior to large storms and other weather disturbances, the commission will send staff to the State Office of Emergency Management bunker located in the New York State Police headquarters to report on electric outage numbers during the event.
 This bunker is usually staffed 24 hours a day for the duration of an event, and utility company staff may also be present.
 The GIS software that commission staff uses to report outage information to SOEM staff aggregates freely available outage numbers from each utility website in real-time.